MahmutYurt0/MahmutYurt_Website/content/authors/admin/_index.md

 ai: true

 # Role/position
 role: Ph.D.
-Student in Electrical Engineering at Stanford University
+Student in the Department of Electrical Engineering at Stanford University

 # Organizations/Affiliations
 organizations: